Stochasticity in Motion: An Information-Theoretic Approach to Trajectory Prediction: Experiments

 \section{Experiments}

 In this paper, we introduce a novel information-theoretic approach to measure and decompose the uncertainty of the predictive distribution of trajectory prediction models in the \ac{AD} domain.
-We model the approximate posterior $q(\gW)$ over neural network weights via sampling-based methods, such as dropout \citep{gal16_dropout} and deep ensembles \cite{Lakshminarayanan17_ensembles}.
+We model the approximate posterior $q(\gW)$ over neural network weights via sampling-based methods, such as dropout \cite{gal16_dropout} and deep ensembles \cite{Lakshminarayanan17_ensembles}.
 For simplicity, we refer to any collection of neural networks as an ensemble.
 Our experimental analysis is divided into four parts, where we explore both the uncertainty quantification capabilities of our method and the impact of different ensemble compositions.
-First, in Sec.~\ref{subsec:exp1_corr}, we benchmark our method against an alternative approach to quantify the uncertainty on the original nuScenes dataset \citep{nuscenes}, which is a commonly used real-world trajectory prediction dataset for \ac{AD}.
+First, in Sec.~\ref{subsec:exp1_corr}, we benchmark our method against an alternative approach to quantify the uncertainty on the original nuScenes dataset \cite{nuscenes}, which is a commonly used real-world trajectory prediction dataset for \ac{AD}.
 We measure the correlation between the uncertainty and the prediction error and explore how epistemic and aleatoric uncertainties complement each other.
 In the subsequent parts, we create artificial \ac{OOD} scenarios by manipulating the nuScenes dataset in various ways.
-Specifically, we propose four different methods for manipulating the original nuScenes dataset, such as removing lane information or omitting parts of the past trajectories of various agents.
-A detailed explanation of our nuScenes manipulations is provided in App.~\ref{app:ood_creation}.
+Specifically, we propose four different methods for manipulating the original nuScenes dataset as described below: \begin{itemize} \item RevertEGO: Revert the history of the target vehicle. \item ScrambleEGO: Randomly shuffle the history of the target vehicle. \item Blackout: Set 1/2 of the history to zero for the target and all surrounding vehicles. \item LaneDeletion: Randomly delete 3/4 of all lanes. \end{itemize} Beyond that, we consider combinations of manipulations.
 In the second experimental part in Sec.~\ref{subsec:exp2_robustness}, we examine the robustness of various models and ensembles across different \ac{OOD} scenarios.
 We observe an overall increase in prediction error, indicating that our artificial \ac{OOD} scenarios are more challenging than the original dataset.
 In the third part in Sec.~\ref{subsec:exp3_quant}, we investigate how the correlation between uncertainty and prediction error is affected in these \ac{OOD} scenarios.
 Lastly, in Sec.~\ref{subsec:exp4_det}, we study whether we can detect \ac{OOD} scenarios by analyzing the different types of uncertainty.